 Data shows that 93% of internet users start their research in search engines.
 So when you optimize your store for relevant keywords, more people can find your products and consequently buy from you.

-- Better long-term ROI in contrast to ads
+- Better long-term ROI in contrast to paid ads

 - Faster loading pages and smoother UX